exposit/pythia-oracle/HELP.md

 > How does the merchant Jelur feel about the Circle of the Seven Suns?<br>
 > The first actor wants the counsel of the target group and expresses this overtly and actively.

 *Jelur thinks that the Circle might be able to help him prosper.
-He seeks out every opportunity to laud their good works and makes sure any visitors from the circle hear him doing so.*
+He seeks out every opportunity to laud their good works and makes sure any visitors from the Circle hear him doing so.*

 "Relationship - General" ["The actor, the target"] is used whenever a close connection is unlikely but you want to know how a target feels about a specific thing.
 It takes First Actor and Target, where Target is a person, place, thing, or whatever.